Loading...

 Problem (4): The siren of a police car moving away from a person at a speed of $35\,\rm m/s$ emits at $550\,\rm Hz$.
 The person is also moving toward the siren at a speed of $5\,\rm m/s$.
 Assume the speed of sound in the air to be $340\,\rm m/s$.
 What frequency would the person hear?

-Solution: In this Doppler effect problem, both the source and listener (receiver) are moving.
-Assume the siren is moving to the right.
-The vector pointing from the source (siren) to the listener (receiver) is toward the left.
-We call this the reference vector.
+Solution: In this Doppler effect problem, both the source and listener (receiver) are in motion.
+Let’s assume the siren is moving to the right.
+The vector pointing from the source (siren) to the listener (receiver) is toward the left, and we refer to this as the reference vector

 Both the source and the observer are moving in the same direction

-The siren and the listener (observer) are traveling in the opposite direction of the reference vector, so we choose positive signs for them.
+The siren and the listener (observer) are traveling in the opposite direction of the reference vector.
+Therefore, we choose positive signs for their velocities.

 Problem (5): Two cars are moving (a) toward each other, (b) away from each other.
 The car $1$ has a speed of $120\,\rm km/h$ while the car $2$ moves at $95\,\rm km/h$.
 Assume car $1$ blows its horn and emits a sound at a frequency of $400\,\rm Hz$.
 What frequency is heard by the driver of the car $2$?